DianaNites/cargo-sysroot/README.md

 Note that this tool is currently quite stupid, so it won't attempt to do anything if that file already exists.

-This will allow Cargo to properly build your project with the normal commands such as `cargo build` You may wish to modify this file to make use of the `target.$triple.runner` key.
+This will allow Cargo to properly build your project with the normal commands such as `cargo build`.
+You may wish to modify this file to make use of the `target.$triple.runner` key.
 See the [Cargo Documentation](https://doc.rust-lang.org/cargo/reference/config.html#configuration-keys) for details.
 Note that the author experienced problems with the $triple variant not working, and you may experience better success with the cfg variant.